xiaoalem/xiaoalem/README.md

 ## Hi there 🙌, I'm Yifan

 ### ⭐ About me
-- Current Software Developer Intern at Unity
+- Current Data Engineer at Unity Technologies
-- Computer science student at the University of Britsh Columbia
+- Graduated with a Bachelor of Computer Science Degree from the University of British Columbia
 - My strength is data engineering and software development
-- Expected graduation date is Summer 2023

 ### 🛠 Skills
-Python, SQL, Unix, GCP, Docker, Java, C++, R, ArcGIS
+Python, SQL, Airflow, GCP, PySpark, Kafka, Java, Unix, Docker, Terraform, C++, R, ArcGIS

 ### 📫 Connect with me
 [LinkedIn](https://www.linkedin.com/in/yfsunubc/)

 ### 🌄 Fun facts
-I'm a polar bear fan 🐻
+I'm a Polar Bear fan 🐻